elhowm/mr-shipper/README.md

   `$ ship production restart`

-- To specify custom ssh port use
+- To specify custom ssh port use.

   `ssh_entry: "user@host:123`

 And so.. that's all for now.